kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 ---
 As mentioned in [my 2013 site redesign post](/site-redesign-2013/ "A walk-through of how kaidez.com was redesigned"), I started redesigning this site on top of [WordPress](http://wordpress.org/ "Go to WordPress.org") but eventually switched over to [Jekyll](http://jekyllrb.com/ "Go to the Jekyll blog engine site").
 This was because I set a goal for myself to control all the JavaScript in a specific way with [RequireJS](http://requirejs.org/ "Go to requirejs.org"), and WordPress kept me from doing this *exactly* how I wanted to.

 The issue: my RequireJS setup needed to treat [jQuery](http://jquery.com/ "Check out the jQuery library") as a dependency for certain code modules.
-But WordPress must regulate jQuery and many other JS libraries in a manner that allows both Dashboard and third-party code to work seamlessly inside the WordPress ecosystem...a manner that didn't really align with how I wanted to use RequireJS.
+But WordPress must regulate jQuery and many other JS libraries and plugins in a manner that allows both Dashboard and third-party code to work seamlessly inside the WordPress ecosystem...a manner that didn't really align with how I wanted to use RequireJS.

-But RequireJS can still be used inside of WordPress with caveats.
+RequireJS can still be used inside of WordPress with caveats.
 This post discusses some of these caveats.

 ## Table of Contents
 1. [Assumptions &amp; Notes](#assumptions-notes)